Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Methods

-To generate the Stim circuits, we modified Higgott and Le Régent's \cite{HiggottStimCircuits} python translation of Stim's \cite{Gidney2021stim} in-built function for generating surface code circuits.
-We enabled the option to exclude detectors in the opposite basis to that of the measured logical observable as these detection events are not used by PyMatching as it is an uncorrelated decoder.
-We added modifications that enabled the re-ordering CNOT gates, suggested as the explanation for the difference in the unrotated surface code's $p_L$ between memory X and memory Z \cite{gidneystackexchangeanswer}, and added idling errors on any qubits not being operated on while gates are being applied to other qubits.
-This included adding idling errors with the same error probabilities as the Hadamard gate on the auxiliary qubits used to measure Z-type stabilisers while Hadamard gates are applied to the X-type stabiliser auxiliaries.
-This renders the two syndrome extraction circuits to be effectively of equal depth.
-For an example of a circuit, Appendix Fig. \ref{appendix_figure_ example circuit} depicts a distance-2 surface code circuit implementing a memory Z experiment and displaying our modifications.
+To generate the Stim circuits, we modified a python translation \cite{HiggottStimCircuits} of Stim's in-built circuit generator.
+To reduce simulation time we enabled the option to exclude detectors in the opposite basis to that of the measured logical observable because PyMatching, being an uncorrelated decoder, does not use these detection events.
+We added modifications that enabled the re-ordering of CNOT gates, suggested as the explanation for the difference in the unrotated surface code's $p_L$ between memory X and Z \cite{gidneystackexchangeanswer}, and added idling errors on any qubits not being operated on while operations were being applied to other qubits.
+This included adding idling errors on Z-type stabiliser auxiliaries with the same error probabilities as the Hadamard gate while Hadamard gates were applied to the X-type stabiliser auxiliaries.
+This renders the two syndrome extraction circuits equivalent in terms of noise.
+For an example of a circuit displaying our modifications see Fig. \ref{appendix_figure_ example circuit}.

-To minimise uncertainty in the results we incrementally scaled the maximum number of samples taken of each memory experiment type while correspondingly reducing the maximum number of logical errors seen before sampling would automatically stop.
+To minimise uncertainty in the results we incrementally scaled the maximum number of samples taken of each memory experiment while correspondingly reducing the maximum number of logical errors seen before sampling would stop.
 We initiated our simulations with a ceiling of one million shots and one hundred thousand errors, incrementally increasing the shot count to a trillion and tapering down the maximum errors to twenty.
-This was performed using the software Sinter \cite{Gidney2022Sinter} on two 64-core computers.
+This was performed on two 64-core computers.

 We calculated $p_L$ per $d$ rounds but ran $3d$ rounds of stabiliser measurements to reduce time-boundary edge effects, which arise because the first and last round have less logical errors \cite{Suppressing}.
 The $p_L$ per $d$ rounds is hence the XOR of three independent Bernoulli distributions.